ZeyadAbdullah679/world-cup/README.md

 # World Cup Matches

-Simple ui shows knockout matches in world cup using RecyclerView and CsvParser.
+Simple ui shows matches in world cup using RecyclerView and CsvParser.